Not everyone has a dusty, old retro console buried somewhere in their attic. What a shame, isn't it?

 Fortunately, the SEGA Classic Mini is still sold by SEGA, and it hasn't spiked in value.
 If you want to play 42 iconic SEGA games, like Sonic the Hedgehog, Altered Beast, and Street Fighter 2, then you should definitely consider getting your fill of retro gaming from the SEGA Classic Mini.

-2. Buy Retro Games on Modern Consoles and PC
+2. Buy Retro Games Collections

-3. Use an Emulator on Your PC
+3. Use a Game Emulator on Your PC

 What if your old console is broken, but you still have the games to go along with it?
 Luckily, you can use an emulator on your PC to boot up the games you already own.